Material-Intelligence/CrystalMI-M/README.md

 ## Overview
 CrystalMI-M is a large language model for Crystal Morphology Design.
-Trained on a vast dataset comprising over 3 million data points of crystal morphologies spanning 7 crystal systems and 32 point groups, CrystalGPT-1 excels in predicting surface energy from surface area, or predicting surface area from surface energy.
+Trained on a vast dataset comprising over 3 million data points of crystal morphologies spanning 7 crystal systems and 32 point groups, CrystalMI-M excels in predicting surface energy from surface area, or predicting surface area from surface energy.

 <div align=center>